kavyahuja/cs1302-ce29/README.md

    an understanding of the growth of these functions by looking at the smaller problem sizes.
    Changing the value of `Y_FINAL` is increasing the visible range of the y-axis.
 While we are not seeing the impact of these functions at large values of x, we are able to visualize the impact that a function has on smaller problem sizes.
-In other words, we're able to see how much faster the number of operations required for a quadratic algorithm increases when compared to the linear functions.
+In other words, we're able to see the increase in the number of operations required for a quadratic algorithm when compared to the linear algorithms.
    **This is why it's always important to try and use an efficient algorithm to solve a problem.**

 1. **Group Member 1:** Change `Y_FINAL` back to `100`.